Home

 High index eye glass lenses eliminate the need for that legendary 'soda bottle look'.

-The rule of thumb has always been the stronger the eye glass prescription, the thicker the eye glass lens in order to accommodate the right amount of light bending.
+The rule of thumb has always been the stronger the Prescription Glasses, the thicker the eye glass lens in order to accommodate the right amount of light bending.

 High index lenses changed that and their development enabled eye glass frame manufacturers to begin creating extremely thin or rimless frames.